 The Golden State has so much to offer, from the beautiful beaches and big cities to Lake Tahoe and everywhere in between.
 This state is truly miraculous.

 It is easy for Californians to forget the costs associated with final expenses.
 Typically families are not prepared for the shocking price tag that comes with celebrating the life of a loved one.

 Funeral expenses can range over a wide variety of price points depending on many factors.
-Fortunately, this financial predicament can be solved with a funeral insurance plan.
+Fortunately, this financial predicament can be solved with senior funeral insurance.

 10 Valuable Questions Answered About California Funeral Insurance

 1. What is California Funeral Insurance?

 Funeral insurance, also known as final expense and burial insurance, is a type of whole life insurance and comes with four key benefits.

 Price Lock: The price will never increase, which is a key factor for any seniors on a fixed income.
 When budgeting for your monthly expenses, it is a top priority to know the costs down to the penny to make sure you don’t run out of funds.
 This product gives much-needed financial clarity.